 Just like many other European countries, Belgium suffered a great deal during World War 2.
-Stuck between Germany and France, it’s known its share of battles and today, there are plenty of World War 2 tours and war sites around Belgium that commemorate these awful events and educate younger generations in the hopes that something alike will never happen again.
+Withe the country being stuck between Germany and France, there have been quite a few WW2 battles in Belgium and today, there are plenty of World War 2 tours and war sites around Belgium that commemorate these awful events and educate younger generations in the hopes that something alike will never happen again.

 - World War II Museums in Belgium

 - 2. Bastogne Baracks Museum and the Vehicle Restoration Centre